Outdoor Toys for Toddlers

 Recycling Truck Ride-On Toy: A fun ride-on toy to engage in pretend play that your little one sees every week - the trash getting taken.
 Model functional language with the working horn, “beep beep!” or have your little one pick up stones, sticks, etc. and put them in the functional trash bin on the side.
 Great for 18 months and older!

 CAT Dump Truck: Can be used indoors and outdoors, and has real working parts.
 Load it up, dump it out, and engage in pretend play construction.
-Great for 12 months+.
+Great for 1 year olds and older!

 Mini Monster Trucks: These plastic monster trucks can go on sidewalks, in dirt, sand, and more!
 Perfect for pretend play and affordable, too!

-Remote Control Car: Easy and simplified controls, waterproof, and can do 360 degree stunts - this is sure to please a wheels-loving toddler and I would recommend for age 3+
+Remote Control Car: Easy and simplified controls, waterproof, and can do 360 degree stunts - this is sure to please a wheels-loving toddler and I would recommend for 3 year olds and older!

 Pink Dump Truck: Practice passing items back and forth with your toddler.
 Ask them if they want a ball or a stuffed animal, then let them make a choice and you can pass the item to them in the truck.